Photographs

 He has worked as a photojournalist, as the staff photographer for the International Center of Photography in New York City, as the Assistant Director of Workshops for the Rencontres Internationales de la Photographie in Arles, France, and as the Director of the University of Akron Press.

-Borowiec has taught photography at Parsons School of Design, the New School for Social Research, Germantown Academy, and Oberlin College.
+Borowiec taught photography at Parsons School of Design, the New School for Social Research, Germantown Academy, and Oberlin College.
 From 1984 until 2014 he taught at the University of Akron, where he was named a Distinguished Professor of Art in 2009.

 He lives in Akron, Ohio and New York City with his wife, Andrea.